Ohio Capital Conference

 The Ohio Capital Conference is a high school athletic conference located in Central Ohio.
-It comprises 32 public high schools located primarily in suburban Columbus, Ohio, encompassing Delaware, Fairfield, Franklin, Licking, and Union counties.
-The league is geographically divided into four divisions of six teams each (Ohio, Central, Buckeye, and Capital) and one division of eight teams (Cardinal).
-Twenty-three schools compete in the OHSAA's Division I classification for football while eight schools compete in Division II.
+It comprises 33 public high schools located primarily in suburban Columbus, Ohio, encompassing Delaware, Fairfield, Franklin, Hocking, Licking, Pickaway and Union counties.
+The league is geographically divided into three divisions of six teams each (Cardinal, Central, and Ohio) one division of seven teams (Capital) and one division of eight teams (Buckeye).
+Twenty-four schools compete in the OHSAA's Division I classification for football while nine schools compete in Division II.
 All conference members compete in the Central District postseason tournaments prior to the regional and state tournaments.

-Academically, 27 of the 32 members were rated 'Excellent' by the Ohio Department of Education during the 2010–11 school year.
-Two were rated 'Effective' and three were classified under 'Continuous Improvement'.
-Effective in the 2011-12 season, every division except the Ohio Division faced realignment.
-The newest school to join the OCC is Olentangy Berlin (2018–19).
-The most recent school to leave is Mount Vernon (moved to the Ohio Cardinal Conference in 2016-17).
-The conference re-aligned with the 2020-21 school year.
+The newest schools to join the OCC are Teays Valley and Logan (2024–25).
+The most recent school to leave is Franklin Heights (moved to the Central Buckeye League in 2024-25).
+The conference re-aligned with the 2024-25 school year.